datagrok-ai/public/help/develop/how-to/test-packages.md

 - by right clicking on package, category, or test and selecting `Run` from context menu
 - by selecting package, category, or test and pushing `Enter`
 - by selecting package, category, or test and pushing `Run` on a ribbon panel
-- by selecting package, category, or test and pushing `Run` on a property panel
+- by selecting package, category, or test and pushing `Run` on a context panel
 - individual tests can be run by double click
 - you can run all tests at once using `Run all` button on the ribbon
 - package, category, or test can be run by putting the corresponding url into address bar of the browser.
 The format is